dekuNukem/duckyPad/getting_started.md

 ## Using Autohotkey

-For even more extereme scripting needs, you can use [autohotkey](https://www.autohotkey.com) with duckyPad.
+For even more extreme scripting needs, you can use [autohotkey](https://www.autohotkey.com) with duckyPad.

 Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), the [autohotkey profile](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip), and a [sample autohotkey script](resources/duckypad_autohotkey_script.ahk) upon which you can tinker with.